joezuntz/cosmosis-doc/reference/standard_library/boss_dr12.rst

      - You can do what you want with the python code here

-"This module gives a likelihood of the comoving angular diameter distance D_m, the Hubble parameter H(z) and f*sigma_8.
+This module gives a likelihood of the comoving angular diameter distance D_m, the Hubble parameter H(z) and f*sigma_8.
 It uses the sound horizon at last-scatter rs_zdrag.
-A correlated Gaussian likelihood is then returned."
+A correlated Gaussian likelihood is then returned.

 Assumptions